 Make available a Service Definition for the specified service containing clauses that provide the following information:

-a Privacy Policy
+a Privacy Policy.

 AL1_CO_NUI#030 Due notification

 Have in place and follow appropriate policy and procedures to ensure that it notifies Users in a timely and reliable fashion of any changes to the Service Definition and any applicable Terms, Conditions, and Privacy Policy for the specified service.